How to Successfully Apply for a Cambridge LL.M.: My Experience

 Working in both state and private sectors and academia gave me different perspectives on the current state of Russian law.

-Compare this to the final version I used, inter alia, in my Harvard application:
+Compare this to the final version I used, inter alia, in my Harvard LL.M. application:

 As I searched for a practical setting to suit me, I gathered experiences in the State Office for Registration and Noerr, the Association for International Arbitration and the Higher School of Economics.
 I worked for big companies and individuals, state authorities and international organizations.
 I dealt with large-scale mergers and small insurance cases, cross-border arbitrations and local regulatory issues.
 I spoke in English, German and French.